Skip to main content

 Related Topics: #OpenAI #AI #ChatGPT #Wired #product safety #erotic content #language model #monitoring system #prompt

-His account, later echoed by WIRED, described a tension between user freedom and protective measures.
-Months later, Adler authored a New York Times piece titled “I Led Product Safety at OpenAI.
+WIRED picked up his story and highlighted the tug-of-war between letting users speak freely and keeping things safe.
+A few months later Adler penned a New York Times op-ed, “I Led Product Safety at OpenAI.
 Don’t Trust Its Claims About ‘Erotica.’”
-The article laid out the internal challenges and warned readers against taking OpenAI’s assurances at face value.
+In it he laid out the internal headaches and warned readers not to take OpenAI’s promises at face value.

 Common Questions Answered